zeromq/ingescape/doc/content/blog/first_full_agent.md

 }
 {{< / highlight >}}
 <br>
-The other mode used the ***zloop*** object provided by the CZMQ library.
+The other mode uses the ***zloop*** object provided by the CZMQ library.
 Here is the code for this loop:

 {{< highlight c "linenos=table,linenostart=1" >}}
 //Run the main loop (non-interactive mode):